Hamchin/Chrome-Extension-General/README.md

 - Automatically delete unnecessary history when closing tabs.
 - Automatically clear downloaded items.

-## Twitter

-- Prevent an accidental return to the top of the page.

 ## YouTube

 - Prevent the channel video from being played.
 - Extend the space of the video title.
 - Press <kbd>=</kbd> to toggle the display of [Live Chat Flow](https://github.com/fiahfy/youtube-live-chat-flow).
+- Click the button to switch the display of the live chat.
 - Double-click the header on the video page to reboot the live chat.
 - Double-click the header on the subscription page to show only broadcast information.

+## Twitter

+- Prevent an accidental return to the top of the page.

 ## Google Search